YousifMHelal/movie-vault/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Search and Browse Movies:** Implement a search functionality to allow users to search for movies by title, genre, or actor.
-Provide browsing options such as trending movies, top-rated movies, and new releases.
+👉 **Search and Browse Movies:** Implement a search functionality to allow users to search for movies by title.
+Provide browsing options such as popular movies.

-👉 **Movie Details and Reviews:** Display detailed information about each movie, including synopsis, release date, cast, director, and ratings.
-Allow users to rate and review movies.
+👉 **Movie Details and Reviews:** Display detailed information about each movie, including synopsis, release date, and ratings.

 **Prerequisites**